sla-000/fs_service/README.md

 # General structure of documents and collections in the Firebase

-ℹ️It’s important to understand that the structure has the following form:
+ℹ️ It’s important to understand that the structure has the following form:

 - Documents are located at the root of the project.
 - A document consists of fields with different types of data.
 - Each document can have a nested collection, and not just one.
 - Several documents can be nested in each collection.

-⚠️From this, the following important conclusions are drawn:
+⚠️ From this, the following important conclusions are drawn:

 - If `colX` is the name of a collection and `docX` is the name of a document, then the relative path from the root of the project will look something like this: `col1/doc1/col2/doc2`,